 Conversely, punishments upon convictions for federal crimes are determined based on a much more complex classification system.
 Federal sentencing guidelines incorporate factors like how involved the defendant was in the alleged offense, whether they had a prior criminal record, and aggravating circumstances like the presence of a weapon.

 As a result, these guidelines allow for 43 unique levels of severity under which a crime may be prosecuted depending on the exact nature of the alleged offense.
-Beyond just advocating for less severe penalties upon conviction, representation from an experienced federal defense team in your area could be necessary.
+Beyond just advocating for less severe penalties upon conviction, representation from a hardworking federal criminal lawyer in Beaufort could be necessary.

 Seek Help from a Beaufort Federal Criminal Attorney